 The Leader-in-Residence program brings to post people of stature within their fields whose distinguished careers exemplify the citizen-soldier model.
 Their residency amounts to a two-week visit over the course of the academic year.
 They interact primarily with cadets in various formal and informal settings, including the classroom, in barracks, and during athletic activities such as club sports.
 This individual gives the keynote address at the Superintendent's Leadership Dinner and also meets with the faculty and staff.

-The “residency” aspect of the program allows cadets and faculty to explore the full range of leadership issues the leader has faced during his or her career.
-Both the LIR and members of the VMI Community benefit from a mutual exchange of ideas to test their understanding of leadership concepts, explore how these concepts have been used in practice and investigate the broad range of challenges faced by leaders today.
+The “residency” aspect of the program allows cadets and faculty to explore the full range of leadership issues the leader has faced during their career.
+Both the LIR and members of the VMI community benefit from a mutual exchange of ideas to test their understanding of leadership concepts, explore how these concepts have been used in practice, and investigate the broad range of challenges leaders face today.

 Dennis Via is an Executive Vice President and Defense Fellow with Booz Allen Hamilton in McLean, Virginia, where he is a member of the Global Defense Group Leadership Team.
 He joined Booz Allen following retirement from the United States Army as a 4-Star General.
 In his final assignment, he led the largest global logistics command in the US Army and Department of Defense (DoD), comprising 120,000 military and civilian employees in 38 countries and 41 states, with an annual budget of $50B.

 As the commander of Army Materiel Command (AMC), he was directly responsible for all logistics, Information Technology, Research and Development, contracting, foreign military sales, and Industrial Base manufacturing and depot operations for the US Army.
 From 2004 to 2011, he held multiple senior leadership positions across the DoD in the areas of C4, IT, network operations, cybersecurity, and global supply chain.